 You are responsible for your attitude.
 Have you ever said (or heard someone say) “You make me so mad.”?
 Sure, we have either said something like that or heard it.
 Well, the fact is, you are responsible for our own attitude.
 We choose to be mad or we choose to be angry.
 No one can truly make us be or do anything.
 It is our responsibility to develop our attitude and own the consequences of our attitude.

 Finally, we are responsible for our behavior and how we interact with others.
 The law of sowing and reaping comes to mind when I think about the affects of our behavior on others; “Our actions have consequences.
 When we do loving, responsible things, people draw close to us.
 When we are unloving or irresponsible, people withdraw from us.”
 (Cloud & Townsend, Boundaries In Marriage).

 Your marriage will require you to be responsible for you Feelings, Attitude and Behavior.
 The more you take responsibility for your life the better chance there is to having a healthy/growing marriage relationship.

-Signup for marriage coaching between now and December 1st and save 15% off the cost of Terry’s marriage coaching package.
-Don’t put off the health of your marriage any longer; Terry will give you the laws, skills and values every couple needs to have a fulfilling marriage.
+Signup for marriage coaching with Terry and don’t put off the health of your marriage any longer.
+Terry will give you the laws, skills and values every couple needs to have a fulfilling marriage.